Geshna111/Customer-Segmentation-Targeted-Marketing-Strategy/README.md

 This highlights strong revenue concentration, where a small percentage of high-value and loyal customers contribute a disproportionately large share of total revenue.

+This indicates a strong Pareto distribution, where a small fraction of customers drive a majority of revenue, making targeted retention and upselling strategies critical.

 ## Key Visualizations

 ### Customer Segment Distribution